elasticio/elasticio.github.io/content/_components/salesforce/index.md

 - click on ``Verify`` button for verifying your credentials
 - click on ``Save`` button for saving your credentials

+For more information pleas read our [Creating OAuth App for Salesforce](creating-oauth-app-for-salesforce) article.

-> **Note**: When you deploy the Salesforce component separately into a dedicated tenant or
+> **Please Note**: When you deploy the Salesforce component separately into a dedicated tenant or
 > into your developer team it can not use the OAuth App specifically created for
 > our main {{site.data.tenant.name}} tenant.
 For this purposes you must create a
 > different OAuth App and add the required environment variables to the component setup.